mikeaz/solidity-portfolio/README.md

 ## merkledrop

 A token airdrop contract which distributes airdrops either through an immutable Merkle tree set at contract deployment, or EIP-712 compliant signatures signed by the contract owner.

-## sudoku-audit

-An exercise to audit and find security and code quality issues in a highly flawed contract.
-Contract code is not mine.